-Yes.
-Amex Gold is a metal card.
-The American Express Gold Card has been made of metal ever since Amex rebranded it from Premier Rewards Gold (PRG) in 2018.
-New Amex Gold applicants don’t need to specify that they want a metal card, either – it’s standard.
+Yes, the Amex Gold card is a metal card.
+New Amex Gold card applicants don’t need to specify that they want a metal card, either – it’s standard.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.